Table of contents

 Gartner predicts that by 2020, a whopping 85% of enterprise-customer relationships will be managed without human interactions.

-Another application of AI in food service is the leveraging of AI-based virtual assistants such as chatbots to resolve queries, take orders and reservations.
+Another application of AI in food technology is the leveraging of AI-based virtual assistants such as chatbots to resolve queries, and take orders and reservations.
 Virtual assistants significantly reduce the waiting time, allowing the system to take on basic questions and transfer only serious issues to customer representatives.

 There is immense potential for chatbots in restaurants to enhance customer engagement and welcome a hyper-connected demographic.
 Hotels have begun integrating chatbots in their operational processes.
 This has led to a remarkable ROI especially by automating their concierge desk.